 Students are expected to provide their own ingredients when carrying out a variety of practical work.
-Much of the learning is done through practical work, with practical sessions most weeks.
-Ingredients are provided for experimental work.
+Ingredients will be provided by the department for experimental work.
+Approximately 70% of the course will be theory based with the remaining 30% practical work.

+Assessment Structure:

+50% 50%

-Assessment Structure: Controlled Assessments Written examination 50% 50% For more information, please contact: Mrs M Brown Email: mbrown@hobart.org.uk
+For more information, please contact: Mrs M Brown Email: mbrown@hobart.org.uk

-Subject: French
+Subject: French, German and Spanish

 Department: Modern Foreign Languages

-Qualification Type: GCSE
+Qualification Type: r pe: GCSE

 Exam Board: AQA

 A GCSE in a Modern Foreign Language helps students develop their language skills in a variety of contexts and gain a broad understanding of the culture of countries and communities where the language is spoken.
 It encourages enjoyment of language learning and the recognition that language skills enable students to take their place in a multi-lingual global society.
-We strongly believe in languages as a skill for life and something students should find rewarding, as well as beneficial to future study and employment.
+We strongly believe in languages as a skill for life: something students should find rewarding, as well as beneficial to future study and valued by employers, colleges and universities.